GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

 {% endDetailsSummary %}
   The <a href="https://web.dev/periodic-background-sync/">Periodic Background Sync API</a>
   allows your app to refresh its content regularly in the background without the need for it to be running.
-  This means new content is proactively available, so your users can start delving into it right away.
+  This means new content is proactively available, so your users can start delving into it right away whenever they decide.
 {% endDetails %}

 ## State synchronized over the cloud

-At the same time, my subscriptions are synchronized across all devices I may own.
+At the same time, my subscriptions are synchronized across all devices I own.
 In a seamless world, I do not have to worry about manually keeping my podcast subscriptions in sync.
 Likewise, I do not have to be afraid that my mobile device's memory will be consumed by episodes I have long listened to on my desktop or vice versa.
 The play state is kept in sync, and listened to episodes are automatically deleted.

 <figure class="w-figure">
   <img src="./image11.png" alt="" width="495">